yanghaiji/yanghaiji/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning DDD:Domain-Driven Design,Kettle
+- 🌱 I’m currently learning Flink

 - 💬 Ask me about
   - **Wechat : 372783553**